Side view of a human brain showing the location of a closed brain injury.

 It’s also very common for mental health issues to arise following a traumatic brain injury.
 In fact, research shows that more than half of people who sustain a TBI will face mental health challenges.
 This is why it’s so important to monitor your well-being long after an accident and to speak with a doctor about any new or lingering symptoms.

-How Doctors Diagnose Closed Brain Injuries
+How Do Doctors Diagnose a Closed Brain Injury?

 Figuring out the extent of a closed brain injury isn’t a single-step process.
 Doctors use a combination of methods to understand what’s happening inside the skull, from physical exams to high-tech imaging.
 This careful diagnostic process is essential not only for creating an effective treatment plan but also for documenting the injury’s severity.
 This documentation becomes incredibly important if you need to file a personal injury claim to cover medical bills and other losses.
 A thorough diagnosis helps connect the injury directly to the accident, which is a critical part of any case.